Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Although stance detection can be formalized in different ways, the most common task design is for models to determine whether a text's author is in favor of a target view, against the target, or neither.
 With this formulation, sociologists can understand consensus and disagreement in social groups, psychologists can measure interpersonal attachments, network scientists can build signed social graphs, political scientists can track the views of a voter base or the policies of candidates, historians can plot shifting opinions, and digital humanities researchers can quickly summarize narratives via character intentions and goals.

-We evaluate stance detection on the earliest and most established SemEval-2016 Stance Dataset \citep{mohammad2016semeval}, which contains 1,250 tweets and their associated stance towards five topics: \textit{atheism, climate change, the feminist movement, Hillary Clinton,} and the \textit{legalization of abortion.} Stance is given as \textit{favor}, \textit{against}, or \textit{none}.
+We evaluate stance detection on the earliest and most established SemEval-2016 Stance Dataset \citep{mohammad2016semeval}, which contains 1,250 tweets and their associated stance towards six topics: \textit{atheism, climate change, the feminist movement, Hillary Clinton, Donald Trump} and the \textit{legalization of abortion.} Stance is given as \textit{favor}, \textit{against}, or \textit{none}.
+For zero-shot experiments, we use the test set where the target is Donald Trump for all evaluations.
+An example tweet \textit{against} Donald Trump is as follows: \begin{quote} @realDonaldTrump needs to learn when to stop talking.
+You are making it worse Donald... so much worse. \end{quote}

-\subsubsection{\task{Semantic Change}}
+\subsubsection{Semantic Change}

 In addition to its more stable features, researchers can plot the change of language over time for a fixed community.
 Semantic change detection can serve as a proxy measure for the spread and change of culture \citep{kirby2007innateness}, both on the internet~\citep{eisenstein2012mapping, eisenstein2014diffusion} and in historical archives~\citep{mihalcea-nastase-2012-word, kim-etal-2014-temporal, kulkarni2015statistically, rudolph2018dynamic}\footnote{Additional works in this area can be found under the \href{https://www.aclweb.org/portal/content/3rd-workshop-computational-approaches-historical-language-change}{Workshop on Computational Approaches to Historical Language Change}}.